 The ionization due to galactic cosmic rays (GCR) is always present in the atmosphere, and it changes with the 11-year solar cycle due to the solar modulation.
-Primary cosmic rays initiate a nucleonic-electromagnetic cascade in the atmosphere, with the main energy losses at altitudes below 30 km resulting in ionization, dissociation and excitation of molecules (see, e.g., Dorman, 2004).
-The details of the cosmic ray initiated cascade are discussed in (Vainio et al., this volume).
+Primary cosmic rays initiate a nucleonic-electromagnetic cascade in the atmosphere, with the main energy losses at altitudes below 30 km, resulting in ionization, dissociation and excitation of molecules (see, e.g., Dorman 2004).
+The details of the cosmic ray initiated cascade are discussed in (Bazilevskaya et al. 2008).
 The CRII can be represented in numerical models in the following form: